 Bryher is so close to Tresco that you can walk between the two islands during the low tides of Spring, but each island has it’s own distinct personality.
 Privately owned Tresco was serenely and luxuriously relaxed, while Bryher felt more adventurous and rugged.
 The pace of life seemed even more laid back here, and while Hell Bay Hotel itself was certainly as luxurious as the accommodation on Tresco, island life on Bryher seemed just that little bit more informal.

-Slightly ridiculously, if you consider it’s size, I was lost at least three times on Bryher.
+Slightly ridiculously, if you consider its size, I was lost at least three times on Bryher.
 There are just a few roads, but dozens of winding walking trails, and apparently my sense of direction is not as strong as I thought.
-Setting out to find a fudge stall recommended by the Hell Bay staff, the fifteen minute round trip took me two attempts and almost two hours.I hardly minded.
+Setting out to find a fudge stall recommended by the Hell Bay staff, the fifteen-minute round trip took me two attempts and almost two hours.I hardly minded.
 On an island that looked like the setting for an Enid Blyton book, everything took on a tinge of adventure – even getting lost trying to find some fudge.
 Ambling down lanes between scruffy hedgerows or colourful wildflowers – many of them exotic species blown over from the Abbey Gardens on Tresco – and along grassy coastal trails, I was very happily lost much of the time I was on Bryher.

 Half by accident, I managed to find the small bay near Droppy Nose Point, a patch frequented by local seals.
 Spotting a darkish blob out to sea, I scrambled my way over some small cliffs and slippery wet rocks until I was level with it.
 “It” was either a rock or a seal, until it snorted, barked, and swam away – ending the ambiguity and utterly making my day.
 Too bad I didn’t have a zoom lens with me, so there’s no proof.
 You’ll just have to believe me.

 Over the course of two days, I must have covered the entire island at least twice over.
 I passed picturesque fishing boats, picnicked in meadows full of bright yellow buttercups, and chuckled at the Hell Bay chickens in their adorable miniature blue cottages.
 I bought fudge from a roadside honesty stall, and marvelled at the idea that there are still places in the world that these work.
-As ever, I ate my way through the best local food, and added the Scilly Isles to my ever growing list of favourite places to eat.
+As ever, I ate my way through the best local food, and added the Scilly Isles to my ever-growing list of favourite places to eat.
 I was chased off a beach when I bumblingly wandered into the realm of some nesting gulls, and befriended a local cat who joined me for a walk on the sand.
-But mostly, I simply wandered through the beautiful and often dramatic landscapes of this lovely island, the perfect setting for numerous smuggler related daydreams.
+But mostly, I simply wandered through the beautiful and often dramatic landscapes of this lovely island, the perfect setting for numerous smuggler-related daydreams.
 It was a truly lovely couple of days; exciting in a sweet, small-scale way, absolutely beautiful, and utterly relaxing.

 On my last night, I sat on the Sunset Deck to watch what turned out to be a particularly special sunset.
 A beautiful idea, Hell Bay Hotel’s sunset deck was built just above the Great Pool, and kitted out with wooden garden furniture and a chest of blankets.
 This was the final, and biggest, highlight of my time on Bryher.
 I snuggled down beneath a thick throw and watched the sun disappear into the sea just beyond the lake, truly in love with island life, and very reluctant to leave.